abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-01-host-blog-on-github-pages .md

 This tutorial will help you to create a new blog/website and host it on GitHub (via GitHub Pages using Jekyll) for free with a custom domain (optional).
 - <https://pages.github.com/>
-- Architecture diagram captures end-state of our Blog & tools/shared services used:
+- Architecture diagram captures end-state of our Blog &amp; tools/shared services used:
   ### Blog Architecture diagram
   ![image](/assets/img/posts/2022-01-01-host-blog-on-github-pages/blog-architecture.drawio.png)
   _Blog Architecture diagram_

 ##  Create new website

-Create a new repo & use your username 'abhishek-pradhan.github.io' in Repository name & for rest of the options, use the default settings (abhishek-pradhan is my github username)
+Create a new repo &amp; use your username 'abhishek-pradhan.github.io' in Repository name &amp; for rest of the options, use the default settings (abhishek-pradhan is my github username)

 ### Create a new repository
 ![image](/assets/img/posts/2022-01-01-host-blog-on-github-pages/create-new-repo.png)